SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/00-Variable-Arguments(Varargs).md

 Varargs are straightforward to use.

-But there're a few rules we have to keep in mind:
+But there are a few rules we have to keep in mind:

 - There can be only one **varargs** argument in the method